 “Many candidates can benefit from summer hiring, as the hiring managers they are meeting with are not heavily involved in year-end related projects or tax season,” shares Faris.

-The less that hiring manager has on his plate means the more time and attention he can give to filling any open positions—meaning your application stands a better chance of being reviewed somewhat promptly (rather than being consistently pushed to the back burner).
+The less that hiring manager has on their plate means the more time and attention they can give to filling any open positions—meaning your application stands a better chance of being reviewed somewhat promptly (rather than being consistently pushed to the back burner).